rebeccasoren/BlockchainPasswordManager/README.md

-# Password Management System using Blockchain
+# Credential Storage Application using Blockchain

 React Application for managing passwords using Smart Contracts, deployed on a private Blockchain Network.